 Kapetan Luka – operators of the popular route connecting Split with Dubrovnik via Brac, Hvar, Korcula and Mljet – also offer online booking on their site.

-New for 2017 G & V Line – operators of the summer (July and August) route connecting Dubrovnik, Mljet and Korcula – also offer online booking.
+G & V Line – operators of the summer (July and August) route connecting Dubrovnik, Mljet and Korcula – also offer online booking.

 International ferry routes to Croatia

 There only exist routes from Croatia to Italy – there are no ferry routes from Croatia to any other European country.
 For more details, please see the Getting to Croatia by Ferry or Travelling from Italy to Croatia pages.

 Sailing in Croatia

 If you’d like a bit more control over your sea travel, you can charter a boat.
 See our Sailing in Croatia section for more information.